thejoshwolfe/jax/README.txt

-Jax (JAva-like eXpression language) started 2009 January by Josh Wolfe (thejoshwolfe at gmail)
+Jax (JAva-like eXpression language) started 2009 January by Josh Wolfe (thejoshwolfe@gmail.com)

 Currently in development (meaning the example code below might not compile yet).

 Jax is a programming language which compiles into Java Bytecode.
 It is a modified version of Java that treats everything inside a method body as an expression.

 Example Java/Jax comparison: